Research Colleagues

 smccall@sfu.ca

 Settler scholar Sophie McCall’s main areas of research and teaching are Indigenous literatures and studies in Canada, contemporary Canadian literature, and studies in reconciliation and transitional justice.
-She lead the editorial team that produced Read, Listen, Tell: Indigenous Stories from Turtle Island (2017), and produced several accompanying video interviews including a history of Indigenous publishing in Canada with Gregory Younging.
+She led the editorial team that produced Read, Listen, Tell: Indigenous Stories from Turtle Island (2017), and produced several accompanying video interviews including a history of Indigenous publishing in Canada with Gregory Younging.

 Susan Glover

-Associate Professor, Laurentian U
+Emerita, Laurentian U

 Dept. of English